The first of three Jim Carrey films turned into an

 character.
 Directed by Chuck

-Russell on a script by Mike
+Russell off a script by Mike

 Werb, the film focused on meek, pushover Stanley Ipkiss (the original